StochasticBiology/EvAM-ESKAPEE/README.md

 Uses hyperinf https://github.com/StochasticBiology/hyperinf including HyperMk2 and HyperHMM.
 Also uses `ncbi-genome-download` and `mash`, and pulls data from the CABBAGE database.

 Various evolutionary accumulation modelling approaches for comparing MDR evolution across different pathogens (and covariates).
-First HyperMk2 and HyperHMM outputs are compared for a small subset question.
-Then HyperHMM is taken forward to explore bigger questions.
-Phylogenies are constructed using downloaded genomes mash'd, presence/absence features are from CABBAGE.
+HyperMk2 and HyperHMM outputs are compared when questions are small-scale.
+HyperHMM alone taken forward to explore bigger questions.
+Phylogenies are constructed using batch-downloaded genomes mash'd, presence/absence features are from CABBAGE.

+`eskapee-inference.R` does inference of evolutionary pathways for a given set of bugs and drugs. `eskapee-inference-covariate.R` also looks at behaviour across levels of a factor covariate (geographical region; age decade). `eskapee-plotting.R` produces plots summarising the dynamics in these different cases.
+Across these codes, an "experiment" (bug-drug combination) is labelled by an integer, a covariate is labelled by another, and whether HyperMk2 is used or not is given as a Boolean in output.
+The curated data inputs and fitted model outputs are written to an Rdata file by `eskapee-inference*.R`; this Rdata file is read in by `eskapee-plotting.R` and plot output files are produced.

+For example, `eskapee-phylo-fits-4-cov-35-TRUE.Rdata` is covariate 35 (geographical region) for experiment 4 (the 5 top drugs in Ec and Kp), including a HyperMk2 run.
+Output files will be labelled with this same pattern.

 References
 -----